 The first official federal pursuit of counterfeit crimes began with the creation of the Secret Service in 1865.
 The division was established for the express purpose of suppressing counterfeit currency.
 The role of the Secret Service expanded and it is the same organization that today also is responsible for protecting the President.

-One reason counterfeiting has been a major problem in the United States, is because it can destabilize the government and the economy by undermining people’s faith in them.
+One reason counterfeiting has been a major problem in the United States is that it can destabilize the government and the economy by undermining people’s faith in them.
 The crime of counterfeiting was even punishable as described in a clause in the Constitution that was created by the Founding Fathers.

 In 1806, Congress passed the Enforcement of Counterfeiting Prevention Act, which enabled U.S. marshals and district attorneys to investigate and prosecute counterfeiters.
 The authority to investigate counterfeiting was later transferred to the Department of Treasury in 1860.